sapnagowda/foundry-demo/README.md

 ## License & Attribution

 This repository and its contents are the original work of Ozgur Guler.
-If you find this material helpful, please provide appropriate credit.
 For issues, suggestions, or collaboration opportunities, reach out via the email above.

 © 2025 Ozgur Guler.
 All rights reserved.